mrmap-community/django-epsg-cache/docs/source/tutorial.rst

 Tutorial
 ========

-In this tutorial you will learn about how to use the `django-axis-order` package which implements a local cache of the `epsg registry <https://epsg.org/API_UsersGuide.html>`_ with fallback to gdal.
+In this tutorial you will learn about how to use the `django-epsg-cache` package which implements a local cache of the `epsg registry <https://epsg.org/API_UsersGuide.html>`_ with fallback to gdal.

 Usage with ogc service